 - 4 oz white chocolate shaved for topping

-Start melting butter in a sauce pot over medium heat.
-Add sugar once butter is melted.
-Whisk slowly and cook for about 5 minutes.
-Take off heat.
+- Start melting butter in a sauce pot over medium heat.
+Take off heat once melted and pour it into a mixing bowl.
+Let it cool for about 5 minutes.

-Whisk in food coloring, vanilla extract, and vinegar.
+- Whisk in cocoa powder, food coloring, vanilla extract, and vinegar.